-The iconic University of Alaska Museum of the North is an outstanding facility for many reasons.
-The contemporary architecture was inspired by glacial crevasses, alpine ridges, the aurora borealis and break-up on the Yukon River.
+The University of Alaska Museum of the North's iconic, contemporary architecture was inspired by glacial crevasses, alpine ridges, the aurora borealis and breakup on the Yukon River.

-The various galleries offer comprehensive displays on Alaska’s diverse cultures, natural wonders and flora and fauna, as well as exhibits showcasing over 2,000 years of Alaskan art.
-Exquisite Athabascan beaded moose hide clothing, quintessentially Alaskan paintings by old masters with wanderlust, ancient ivory and bone carvings that tell secrets of times past and contemporary photographs and found art that help define modern Alaska are on display year-round.
+The museum's galleries offer a comprehensive exploration of Alaska’s diverse cultures, natural wonders, flora and fauna, as well as more than 2,000 years of Alaska art.
+Year-round displays feature exquisite Athabascan beaded moosehide clothing, Alaska paintings by old masters with wanderlust, ancient ivory and bone carvings that tell secrets of times past, and contemporary photographs and art that help define modern Alaska.

-The meditative yet invigorating “Place Where You Go To Listen” is an original, real time, ever-changing sound and light environment developed by local composer John Luther Adams.
-The space interprets natural phenomena with sound including sunrises and sunsets, the phases of the moon, seismic action and the aurora borealis.
+The meditative yet invigorating “Place Where You Go To Listen” was developed by local composer John Luther Adams.
+The space uses sound and light to interpret real-time data from natural phenomena, including sunrises and sunsets, the phases of the moon, seismic action and the aurora borealis.